AppThemes/network-privacy/readme.txt

 *	I would like my site to be visible only to Registered network users.
 *	I would like my site to be visible only to Site subscribers.
 *	I would like my site to be visible only to Site administrators.
+*	I would like my site to be visible only to Site contributors (and above)

 When Network Activated or in the mu-plugins folder in a WordPress network adds the following: